The Inspiring Journey of Vaishali Rameshbabu

 Summary

 Vaishali Rameshbabu’s path from a television-loving child in Chennai to a global chess powerhouse is nothing short of spectacular.
 Introduced to the game by parents seeking a healthy hobby for their daughter, she quickly displayed a rare, aggressive talent.
 Balancing her rigorous academics including a Master’s degree with elite sports, Vaishali conquered the youth circuit by winning two World Youth titles.
 She steadily climbed the FIDE ranks to achieve the ultimate Grandmaster title, making her and her brother Praggnanandhaa the first sister-brother GM duo in history.
-With back-to-back Grand Swiss victories, a historic five-game winning streak at the 2024 Candidates, an Olympiad team Gold, and the prestigious Arjuna Award to her name, Vaishali stands today as a brilliant role model and one of the finest chess players of the modern era.
+With back-to-back Grand Swiss victories, a historic five-game winning streak at the 2024 Candidates, an Olympiad team Gold, and the Arjuna Award to her name, Vaishali continues to raise the bar.
+In April 2026, she won the FIDE Women’s Candidates Tournament in Cyprus as the lowest seed, becoming only the second Indian woman in history to qualify for a Women’s World Championship match.
+She will now challenge five-time Women’s World Champion Ju Wenjun later in 2026, carrying the hopes of a nation.
+Vaishali stands today as one of the finest chess players of the modern era and a true role model for every young player who dares to dream big.

 Frequently Asked Questions (FAQ)